annaahsu/website/src/pages/blog/audio.md

   import side from '@assets/blog/audio/side.jpg' import slant from '@assets/blog/audio/slant.jpg' import top from '@assets/blog/audio/top.jpg'
-title: 'To Teensy or Not to Teensy: That Is the Question'
-publishDate: 2021-05-17
-name: Anna Hsu
-description: Final paper for Audio Electronics.
-alt: flow chart using Audio System Design Tool
 ---

 For my fourth semester Audio Electronics class, we were tasked with building a sampler and sequencer using the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) and [Audio Shield](https://www.pjrc.com/store/teensy3_audio.html).